georgestephanis/c3-table/README.md

 # c3-table

-Work done for a code trial performed for Clever Real Estate.
+Work done for a code trial performed for a Real Estate listing company.

 # Code License:

-This code was written by George Stephanis for evaluation by Clever Real Estate.
-It's not meant to be used for any purpose besides this, and this work has not been paid.
+This code was written by George Stephanis for evaluation by a prospective employer/client.
+It's not meant to be used for any purpose besides this, and the work performed has not been paid.

 # Disclaimer: